lmdodd/Tau-CMSDAS/Tau-IdEfficiency.md

 MC only- exercise

-If we choose something to be a tau how often is it a tau?
+How likely is it that we find a real tau?

 1) Find all generator level taus

 2) Find out how often generator-level taus are matched to a tau

-3) Try all eta ranges

-3a) Remember to always make an eta cut for your taus!
+3) Try all eta ranges- Remember to always make an eta cut for your taus!
+Need the tracker!

-3b) try only tracker eta ranges- show much better
+4) Try a pt cut for the generator level taus, this could be added to the ```TauPreSelection``` for example!
+The gen Pt of the tau will be higher than the reconstructed pt of the tau, because a hadronically decaying tau will have a neutrino in the decay products which is not seen.
+Plot the efficiency as a function of the genPt of the tau.

+5) See the efficieniecy of different working points!
+Add in other tauIDs from the TreeReader.h

+6) the choice of tau Id should be based on *both* fake rate and efficiency

-The ratio we want is the number of taus passing an ID with all taus in the denominator.
+The ratio(Efficiency) we want is the number of real taus passing an ID with all real taus in the denominator.

 Create a new file named tauEfficiency.cc